PofuWu/CppND-Program-Capstone-Project/README.md

 This is repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://github.com/udacity/CppND-Capstone-Snake-Game) repo and implemented into another game which is Shooting Game.

 The Shooting Game is implemented with SDL library.
-Once you enter the game window, you can use the keyboard to control the plane body and launch the bullet to get the scores.
+Once you enter the game window, the target will be spawned randomly and approach to the bottom gradually.
+You can use the keyboard to control the plane body and launch the bullet to get the scores.
+Press `Arrow keys` to activate  `left` and `right` action to the plane body and then press the `spacebar` (or `space`/`space key`) to launch the bullet to shoot the target.
+Bullet will be rendered as  `green` and the target will be `yellow`.
+If the target hits the plane head which is illustrated as `blue` one, game will be over and plane head will change to `red` as terminated state.
 Also, the game will become harder if you get enough points from the targets.

 <img src="ShootingGame.gif"/>